aws/aws-iot-device-sdk-python-v2/documents/MIGRATION_GUIDE.md

 In the v2 SDK, operations timeout is set for the MQTT5 client with the [ClientOptions](https://awslabs.github.io/aws-crt-python/api/mqtt5.html#awscrt.mqtt5.ClientOptions) class member `ack_timeout_sec`.
 The default value is no timeout.
-As in the v1 SDK, failing to set a timeout can cause an operation to stuck forever, but it won't block the client.
+Failing to set a timeout can cause an operation to stuck forever, but it won't block the client.

 The [get\_stats](https://awslabs.github.io/aws-crt-python/api/mqtt5.html#awscrt.mqtt5.Client.get_stats) method returns